phill1012k/chef-repo/README.md

 chef-repo
 =========

- This is my mega super chef for developing chef awesomeness.

- YEAH!
+chef repo for building and testing new chef scripts and developing ideas.